-Question Answer Marks EITHER 5(a) Compare two poems from the selection in which Angelou presents women's experiences.
+Question Answer Marks EITHER 5(a) In what ways, and with what effects, does Angelou explore change?
+In your answer you should refer to two poems from the selection.
 25 Mark according to the levels of response marking criteria.
-OR 5(b) Comment closely on Angelou's presentation of the relationship in the following poem.
+OR 5(b) Comment closely on Angelou's presentation of the speaker in the following extract from Just Like Job .
 25 Mark according to the levels of response marking criteria.